-- All GCSE exams will be studied in a linear format and be taken in Summer 2020 - There will be a greater emphasis on spelling, punctuation and grammar - All GCSE courses will be more rigorous, demanding and challenging - No tiered exam papers except in Mathematics, Science and Modern Foreign Languages.
+- All GCSE exams will be studied in a linear format - There will be a greater emphasis on spelling, punctuation and grammar - All GCSE courses will be more rigorous, demanding and challenging - No tiered exam papers except in Mathematics, Science and Modern Foreign Languages.
 Under the previous system, foundation and higher tier papers were available in many subjects. - The grade scale for these new GCSEs now ranges from 9 to 1, with 9 being the highest.

-Below is the equivalences of the new grading system with the previous A - G grading system.
+Below is the equivalences of the new grading system with the previous A\ - G grading system.